-Define switch time between long-term and short-term loss of power T Backup Q 2 storage system required for system blocks which require ryogens Backup storage must consider physical distances and Q 2 quantities Release from the IRPR system block has more serious consequences than break from the torus exhaust (Gaseous release will result in elevated dose rates, although not fatal ones Q2 release alone will only cause hotspot explosive hazards Asphyxiation hazards need to be considered from cryogen release (not Q 2 release) Storage material pyrophoricity is the main hazard Spontaneous combustion of storage material would not immediately r release the full Q2 inventory S Storage material must have an inert secondary containment Any released powder would cause contamination issues Better definition of flows is required to quantify hazard Current estimates show radiation hazard less than that of INTL-1 Main hazard is explosive hazard at WDS electroylser outlet Critiated water should not be stored after concentration All storage areas must be bunded with level, oxygen, and radiation alarms Environmental impact of a loss of EDS does not pose immediate health The safety EDS is critical to the safe running of other fuel system blocks The tritium plant should not run if there is not a working safety EDS Sensor redundancy must be built into each system block Fritium management and control methods should be checked and palanced throughout the fuel cycle PEGs sent through isotope separation systems could create irreversible lamage.
-Cryogen plant failure creates similar circumstances to the LOOP-1 S cenario.
-Cryogen plan design must draw on parallel industry experience (i.e. gas have been combined to create potential accident scenarios, which have then been analysed to identify important safety points and design considerations.
-Table 9 shows a summary of the main conclusions from each analysed scenario.
+Scenario Key Findings and Design Suggestions

+Define switch time between long-term

+LOOP-1 and short-term loss of power

+Backup Q 2 storage system required for

+system blocks which require cryogens

+Scenario Key Findings and Design Suggestions

+Backup storage must consider physical

+distances and Q 2 quantities

+Release from the IRPR system block has

+more serious consequences than a

+INTL-1 break from the torus exhaust

+Gaseous release will result in elevated

+dose rates, although not fatal ones

+Q 2 release alone will only cause hotspot

+explosive hazards

+Asphyxiation hazards need to be

+considered from cryogen release (not Q 2

+release)

+Storage material pyrophoricity is the

+INTL-2 main hazard

+Spontaneous combustion of storage

+material would not immediately release

+the full Q 2 inventory

+Storage material must have an inert

+Secondary containment

+Any released powder would cause

+Contamination issues

+guantify bazard

+0011-1 Current estimates show radiation

+hazard less than that of INTL-1

+Main hazard is explosive hazard at WDS

+electroviser outlet

+Tritiated water should not be stored

+OUTL-2 after concentration

+All storage areas must be bunded with

+level, oxygen, and radiation alarms

+Environmental impact of a loss of EDS

+OUTL-3 does not pose immediate health hazard

+The safety EDS is critical to the safe

+running of other fuel system blocks

+The tritium plant should not run if there

+is not a working safety EDS

+Sensor redundancy must be built into

+ACC-1 each system block

+Tritium management and control

+methods should be checked and

+balanced throughout the fuel cycle

+PEGS sent through isotope separation

+DEC 1 systems could create irreversible

+PEG-1 udillage.

+circumstances to the LOOP 1 sconario

+Chicamstances to the LOOP-1 scendilo.

+narallel industry experience (i.e. gas

+senaration)

+separation